 The First Time Home Buyer Incentive (HBI) was announced in June 2019 to help middle-class Canadians purchase their first home.
 The program provides up to 10% of a home’s value as a downpayment.

 This program is different than the First Time Home Buyer’s Plan (HBP), in which the home buyer borrows money from their retirement savings to put a down payment on a home.
-However, like the HBP, the HBI will also need to be paid back.
+In the case of the HBI, the home buyer is borrowing money from the government.
+Like the HBP, the HBI will also need to be paid back.

 How does the First Time Home Buyer Incentive (HBI) Work?

 The First Time Home Buyer Incentive, or HBI, is a shared equity mortgage.
 The Government of Canada provides money to help you make a downpayment in exchange for equity in your home.

 When you sell your home, you will pay back the equity share the government has in your home.
 If your home increases in value, you will pay back more than you initially received under the HBI plan.
 If your home decreases in value, you will pay back less than you received under the HBI plan.

 The First Time Home Buyer Incentive provides 5% or 10% of the downpayment on a new home, or a 5% downpayment on an existing home.
 The home buyer will still need to save at least 5% of the down payment on their own before qualifying for the program.
 The First Time Home Buyer Incentive will help a new homeowner put between 10% to 30% down when buying a home.

 The First-Time Home Buyer Incentive works on a first-come, first-served basis.
 There is $1.25 billion available over 3 years, ending in 2022.

 Can I use the First Time Home Buyer Incentive (HBI) and the First Time Home Buyer Plan (HBP) together?